Tallahassee LGBTQIA Discrimination Attorney

 • Taking your discrimination claims to court if necessary to demand accountability and relief from your employer.

 Have you been denied a job, career advancement, or a healthy workplace because of who you are?
-Then don’t wait another day to start pursuing your rights after suffering from LGBTQIA employment discrimination.
+Then don’t wait another day to start pursuing your rights after suffering from LGBT+ employment discrimination.
 We can tell you about your rights to accountability and financial compensation for your losses due to workplace discrimination.